GhostZCH/frank/readme.md

 ### 使用

-    // get same memery, use shm or mmap for share memery void* pool = malloc(size);
+    // get some memery, use shm or mmap for share memery void* pool = malloc(size);

     // init